Currently listed entities

 Description

 Lashkar-e-Tayyiba (LeT) is a Pakistan-based, radical organization established in the late 1980s that operates in the Indian states of Kashmir and Jammu.
-Its overall objective is threefold: to force the accession of Indian administered Kashmir to Pakistan; and to create two Islamist-run states, in the North and in the South of India.
+LeT is also active in Afghanistan in areas along the border with Pakistan.
+Its overall objective is to force the accession of Indian administered Kashmir to Pakistan and to create two Islamist-run states, in the North and in the South of India.
 LeT's activities include suicide bombings and armed attacks on civilians, government officials and the Indian security forces.
-The group is also allegedly linked to Al Qaida.
+The United Nations Security Council reported in 2020 that LeT facilitates the trafficking of terrorist fighters into Afghanistan to act as experts on improvised explosive devices.
+Moreover, LeT is responsible for carrying out targeted assassinations against government officials and others.
+The group has a long standing relationship with Al Qaida.
+LeT has fostered ties with various Islamist militant groups including the Indian Mujahideen, the Haqqani Network, Jaish-e-Mohammed, and the Taliban.
 LeT's most infamous operation was the 60-hour terror attack in Mumbai on November 26-28, 2008.
-The LeT has targeted security personnel such as in the December 2014 attack at a Mohara artillery camp that killed 8 army soldiers, 3 policemen and 6 militants, and the February 2016 attack on a police convoy that killed 2 police officers and injured 10 others.
-On February 6, 2018, LeT militants attacked a hospital in Srinager to free their jailed commander, Naveed Jat, killing 2 policemen.
+The LeT has targeted security personnel such as in the December 2014 attack at a Mohara artillery camp that killed 17 people including soldiers and policemen, and the February 2016 attack on a police convoy that killed two police officers and injured 10 others.
+On May 14, 2020, a suicide bomber detonated an explosive-laden vehicle at a military facility in Gardez, Paktia, Afghanistan, killing six 6 people and injuring at least 19 others.

 Date listed